microsoft/pxt-microbit/docs/projects/guitar/light-sensor.md

 - the micro:bit can detect external light level intensity reaching the LEDs
 - the light level block reports a reading of values 0 (*dark*) to 255 (*bright*)
-- a **Forever Loop** is required to continually use the current light level input value
+- a **Forever Loop** is required to continually use measure the current light level to control the tone

 ## Forever Loop